tombaro/event-logger-wp-plugin/README.md

 To be able to set the temporary logging you need to be logged in to wp-admin and have the right privileges.

+<h3>To add different logging for specific ip number</h3>
+It is possible to log to different files per ip number.
+Just add the tag "%ip%" to your "Path to log file" in Event Logger Settings, e.g. /path/to/file-%ip%.log.
+Note that by doing this, you will no longer log to the old log file.

 <h2>Frequently Asked Questions</h2>

 *A question that someone might have*